 There are several factors that may make a woman more susceptible to developing DRA.
 These include age, being pregnant with multiple children (multiparity), and having many pregnancies.
 The abdominal muscles have many important functions within the body, including postural support, movement, breathing, and protection of the internal organs.
 Therefore, if their structure is affected by DRA, a woman may have difficulty controlling her posture, which may put her at an increased risk for injury.
 Additionally, for a woman juggling the many stresses of having a new baby, the discomfort, weakness, and changes to postural control that may result from DRA can negatively affect her quality of life.

 Diastasis Rectus Abdominal See More Detail

-A woman with DRA may experience any number of the following symptoms:
+It’s common to experience any number of the following diastasis recti symptoms:

 • A visible and palpable (detected by touch) separation of the rectus abdominis muscle.

 • Feelings of “flabbiness” in the abdominal muscles.

 • Pelvic-floor muscle dysfunction that causes urinary or bowel problems (incontinence, leakage, constipation, etc).

 • Low back or pelvic or hip pain.